Published on 14th October 2021

 Did you know that for every minute that a person is in cardiac arrest without access to a defibrillator and CPR, their chance of survival drops by around 10%?

 It doesn’t take a rocket scientist to work out that just a few minutes into cardiac arrest, the patient’s survival rate starts to plummet.
-Applying defibrillation within 3 minutes increases the chance of survival from 5% to 74%.
+Applying defibrillation within the first few minutes increases the chance of survival from 10% to 70%.

 What is even more alarming is that the UK survival rate is significantly lower than many other countries – less than 1 in 10 people survive an out-of-hospital cardiac arrest, compared to countries such as Norway, where their survival rate is around 7 out of 10 people